MariaFall/Image-Editor-webtech-sem/README.md

 # Image Editor

-A web application for image editing using basic graphic transformations and filters.
-The application uses Web Workers to calculate convolutional filters and a Service Worker for PWA features (offline access and A2HS).
+A web app for image editing using basic graphic transformations and filters.
+The app uses web workers to calculate convolutional filters and a service worker for PWA features.

-## Running the Application
+## Running the App

-For the Service Worker to function properly, the application must be run on a local server:
+For the service worker to function properly, the application must be run on a local server:

 1. Open a terminal in the project folder.
 2. Start a local server (e.g., using Python):